 There are many types of tiger moths that live in the Pacific Northwest, the vestal tiger moth is my personal favorite.
-Tiger moths are named for the beauty of their variegated coloring and not from any tiger like tendencies.
-They can be spotted and banded, or pure snow white in color.
+Tiger moths are named for the beauty of their variegated coloring and not from any tiger-like tendencies.
+They can be spotted and banded, or pure snow-white.

 Belonging to a large family, there are many interesting species of tiger moths scattered over the world.
 In North America, there are around one hundred and twenty different kinds recorded.